 Between 2005 and 2008 he was on leave from UBC to serve as the Co-CEO and Chairman of the Executive Committee of the Asia Pacific Foundation of Canada.

 He now teaches primarily in the IAR’s Master of Arts Asia Pacific Policy Studies (MAAPPS) program, offering courses on “Methods and Perspectives” and “Global China and World Order.”

 A regionalist rather than country specialist, he has held visiting fellowships at the Australian National University (1988); National Chengchi University (1989); Chulalongkorn University (1989); the East-West Center (1995); and the National Institute for Research Advancement in Tokyo (1999).

-The author or editor of eight books, his first was a biography of John Fairbank, his most recent, with David Capie, a lexicon of Asia Pacific security terminology, and his current one “Engaging China: Myth, Aspiration and Strategy in Canadian Policy from Trudeau to Harper,” due for release in March 2014.
+The author or editor of eight books, his first was a biography of John Fairbank, his most recent, with David Capie, a lexicon of Asia Pacific security terminology, and his current one “Engaging China: Myth, Aspiration and Strategy in Canadian Policy from Trudeau to Harper,” was released in March 2014.